Chilmark, Massachusetts

-Chilmark is a town located on Martha's Vineyard in Dukes County, Massachusetts, United States.
+Chilmark is a town on Martha's Vineyard in Massachusetts.
 The population was 1,212 at the 2020 census.
 The fishing village of Menemsha is located on the western side of the town along its border with the town of Aquinnah.
 Chilmark had the highest median home sale price of any town or city in Massachusetts in 2013.

 History

 Governor Thomas Mayhew, the Elder (March 31, 1593 – March 25, 1682) established the first English settlement of Martha's Vineyard, Nantucket and adjacent islands in 1642.
-The town officially incorporated on September 14, 1694, the first town to separate from the two original towns of Tisbury and Edgartown.
+The town was officially incorporated on September 14, 1694, the first town to separate from the two original towns of Tisbury and Edgartown.
 The new town was named for Chilmark, the ancestral home of the family of Governor Thomas Mayhew of Tisbury, in the English county of Wiltshire.
 In 1714, Chilmark was made a township including the island of Nomans Land.